Here are a few tips we’d wish we’d known earlier.

 Hopefully they will help adjusting to life in the Little City a little easier…

-First things first, take a look at the city's new resident checklist to make sure you've covered all the essentials like when trash day is (Wednesday!), how to get your utilities up and running, important phone numbers, and the locations of local staples like city hall, the community center, and library.
+First things first, take a look at the city's new resident checklist (also helpful for not so new residents!).
+This checklist will make sure you've covered many of the essentials like when trash day is (Wednesday!), how to get your utilities up and running, how to register your car, important phone numbers, the locations of civic institutions like city hall, the community center, the library and more.

 Be in the know and subscribe to Focus on Falls Church.
 A weekly Newsletter sent by the city that provides updates on City-run programs and initiatives.